Warm-Up and Icebreaker Games

 Many games that are suitable for smaller groups can be played in parallel in subgroups.
 Before the game starts, the large group is divided into smaller subgroups.

 It is usually recommended that each subgroup includes participants from different departments or areas.
-This allows the participants to organise themselves and to play the game effectively within their subgroup.
+This allows the participants to organize themselves and to play the game effectively within their subgroup.

-The subdivision into subgroups can be made according to any characteristics: age, favourite food, hometown/-land or hair colour.
+The subdivision into subgroups can be made according to any characteristics: age, favorite food, hometown/-land or hair color.